Define data sets

 control the precision of the stored numbers.

 - Date - Dates.
-You can specify the date format in your account profile.
+You can specify the date format in your profile.

 - Checkbox - For yes/no values.

 - List - A dropdown list.
-You can define the list of values, and selection is
+You can define the list of values, separated by

 - Linked value - If you want to link this data set to another data set,